buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 ### Using TLS

-You can turn on the TLS option under the gateway section in your `values.yaml` file which will make a Gateway listen on port 443 and load up a dummy certificate.
+You can turn on the TLS option under the Gateway section in your `values.yaml` file which will make a Gateway listen on port 443 and load up a dummy certificate.
 You can set your own default certificate by replacing the file in the `certs/` folder.

 ### Sharding APIs

 Sharding is the ability for you to decide which of your APIs are loaded on which of your Tyk Gateways.
 This option is turned off by default, however, you can turn it on by updating the `gateway.sharding.enabled option`.
 Once you do that you will need to also populate the `gateway.sharding.tags` value with the tags that you want that particular Gateway to load. (ex. tags: "external,ingress".)
 You can then add those tags to your APIs in the API Designer, under the **Advanced Options** tab, and the Segment Tags (Node Segmentation) section in your Tyk Dashboard.
 See

 ## Other Tyk Components

+### Tyk Developer Portal
+You can disable the bootstrapping of the Developer Portal using the `portal.bootstrap` option in your `values.yaml` file.

 ### Tyk Identity Broker (TIB)